soheylmoheb/soheylmoheb/README.md

 - 👋 Hi, I’m @soheylmoheb
 - 👀 I’m interested in dependability assessment using AI
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and AI
 - 💞️ I’m looking to collaborate on open projects for python and machine learning projects
 - 📫 How to reach me soheyl.moheb@gmail.com